AgentCrypt: Advancing Privacy and (Secure) Computation in AI Agent Collaboration: Deferred Details on Experiments

 \subsection{Modularity of Our Framework}

 In our framework, we offer the remarkable flexibility to decouple encryption algorithms, empowering the use of any algorithm that adheres to specific constraints.
 These constraints include leaving the primary key/ID column and the schema unencrypted, ensuring that the integrity and accessibility of essential data are maintained.
 Additionally, the encryption mechanism must be capable of converting floating-point arithmetic into integers by appropriately scaling the values and rounding them down, thus facilitating seamless integration and processing.
-Furthermore, for level 4, we necessitate an advanced encryption scheme capable of performing computations directly on encrypted data, thereby preserving data privacy while enabling complex operations.
+Furthermore, for level 3, we offer as an option an advanced encryption scheme (fully homomorphic encryption) capable of performing computations directly on encrypted data, thereby preserving data privacy while enabling complex operations.

-In Appendix~\ref{sub:crypto-app}, we justify our choice of the fully homomorphic encryption scheme compared to other schemes, highlighting its pivotal role in advancing our framework's capabilities.
-The modularity of our framework implies that if the agent framework calls the correct tool and the tool is correctly implemented based on the encryption scheme—independent of the agent framework—then correctness is met.
-This modular approach not only ensures reliability but also enhances the adaptability and scalability of our framework.

 In Section~\ref{sub:additional}, we demonstrate how we leverage the modularity of our framework to conduct additional experiments, exploring diverse communication patterns and security motivations.
+We have also replicated some of our experiemnts in LangGraph.